Skip to content

 Add your Ethereum address

-Open for editing vi /var/lib/bor/config.toml.
+Open the config file for editing by running: vi /var/lib/bor/config.toml.

 [accounts]